Skip to content

 bids:[<dataset-name>]:prov#<label>-<uid>

-The uniqueness of this identifier MUST be used to distinguish any activity, software, or environment that are different in any of their attributes.
+The <uid> part of this identifier MUST be used to generate unique identifiers that distinguish any activity, software, or environment that are different in any of their attributes.

 Examples of identifiers for activities, environments and software

-• bids:preprocessing:prov#fmriprep-r4kzzMt8 - the fMRIPrep software described inside the preprocessing dataset.
+• bids::prov#fmriprep-awf6cvk6 - the fMRIPrep software described inside the current dataset.

 Objects describing provenance as defined in this specification can be aggregated into JSON-LD files ; which allows to represent provenance as an RDF graph (see Resource Description Framework (RDF)).